Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Results

 The cross-validation results for both models ($\kappa_\mathrm{L}$ and $\kappa_\mathrm{e}$) averaged across five folds are summarized in Table~\ref{tab:model_cv_results}.
 For predicting both $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$, we selected Random Forest as the best model based on the cross-validated mean absolute error (MAE).
 While CatBoost offers a slightly higher R$^2$ when predicting electronic thermal conductivity, the improvement is marginal (less than 0.01), and its much larger hyperparameter space makes tuning computational-extensive and increases the risk of overfitting on the training data.

 After model selection, the search spaces we explored and the optimal hyperparameters selected for the two Random Forest models are summarized in Table~S2, and the corresponding cross-validation metrics after tuning are reported in Table~\ref{tab:tuned_test_metrics}.
 Hyperparameter optimization yields only modest improvements in performance for both $\kappa_\mathrm{L}$ and $\kappa_\mathrm{e}$ predictions.
-Nevertheless, the tuned models show test-set performance (Table~\ref{tab:tuned_test_metrics} and Figure~\ref{fig:test_performances}) that is consistent with the cross-validation results, indicating that hyperparameter optimization did not lead to overfitting.
+Nevertheless, the tuned models show test-set performance (Figure~\ref{fig:test_performances} and Table~\ref{tab:tuned_test_metrics}) that is consistent with the cross-validation results, indicating that hyperparameter optimization did not lead to overfitting.
 The parity plots in Figure~\ref{fig:test_performances} further show that both models perform particularly well for materials with low thermal conductivity, which constitute the majority of the training data from the Starrydata repository and are characteristic of thermoelectric materials.

-While separately predicting $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ provides more granular insight into a material’s total thermal conductivity, it raises the question of whether this decomposition degrades the accuracy of the resulting $\kappa$.
+While separately predicting $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ provides more granular insight into a material’s thermal conductivity, it raises the question of whether this decomposition degrades the accuracy of the resulting $\kappa$.
 This is particularly relevant because our approach computes $\kappa$ as $\kappa_{\mathrm{L}} + \kappa_{\mathrm{e}}$, so errors from the two models could in principle accumulate, leading to worse MAE and RMSE than a single model trained directly on total thermal conductivity.
 To assess this, we compared $\kappa$ obtained by summing the predictions of the $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ models with $\kappa$ predicted by a baseline model trained directly on total thermal conductivity (details in the Supplementary Information).
-The parity plots in Figure~\ref{fig:additive_baseline_performance} show that the additive approach achieves an R$^2$ above 0.8 on the held-out test set, comparable to the baseline model.
-Given this comparable performance, we use $\kappa = \kappa_{\mathrm{L}} + \kappa_{\mathrm{e}}$ computed from the separate models for all subsequent analyses.
+The parity plots in Figure~S6 show that the additive approach achieves an R$^2$ above 0.8 on the held-out test set, fully matching the performance fidelity of the direct baseline model.
+Given this robust performance, we use $\kappa = \kappa_{\mathrm{L}} + \kappa_{\mathrm{e}}$ computed from the separate models for all subsequent analyses.